Predestination: Post-Nicene period

 Later in the fourth and fifth centuries, Augustine of Hippo (354–430) also taught that God orders all things while preserving human freedom.
 Prior to 396, Augustine believed that predestination was based on God's foreknowledge of whether individuals would believe, that God's grace was "a reward for human assent".
 Later, in response to Pelagius, Augustine said that the sin of pride consists in assuming that "we are the ones who choose God or that God chooses us (in his foreknowledge) because of something worthy in us", and argued that it is God's grace that causes the individual act of faith.
 Scholars are divided over whether Augustine's teaching implies double predestination, or the belief that God chooses some people for damnation as well as some for salvation.
 Catholic scholars tend to deny that he held such a view while some Protestants and secular scholars affirm that Augustine did believe in double predestination.

 Augustine's position raised objections.
 Julian of Eclanum expressed the view that Augustine was bringing Manichean thoughts into the church.
 For Vincent of Lérins, this was a disturbing innovation.
-This new tension eventually became obvious with the confrontation between Augustine and Pelagius culminating in condemnation of Pelagianism (as interpreted by Augustine) at the Council of Ephesus in 431.
-Pelagius denied Augustine's view of predestination in order to affirm that salvation is achieved by an act of free will.

 The Council of Arles in the late fifth century condemned the position "that some have been condemned to death, others have been predestined to life", though this may seem to follow from Augustine's teaching.
 The Second Council of Orange in 529 also condemned the position that "some have been truly predestined to evil by divine power".

 In the eighth century, John of Damascus emphasized the freedom of the human will in his doctrine of predestination, and argued that acts arising from peoples' wills are not part of God's providence at all.
 Damascene teaches that people's good actions are done in cooperation with God, but are not caused by him.

 Prosper of Aquitaine (390 – c.
 455 AD) defended Augustine's view of predestination against semi-Pelagians.
-Marius Mercator, who was a pupil of Augustine wrote five books against Pelagianism and one book about predestination.
+Marius Mercator, who was a pupil of Augustine, wrote five books against Pelagianism and one book about predestination.
 Fulgentius of Ruspe and Caesarius of Arles rejected the view that God gives free choice to believe and instead believed in predestination.

 Cassian believed that despite predestination being a work that God does, God only decides to predestinate based on how human beings will respond.

-Augustine himself stated thus:And thus Christ’s Church has never failed to hold the faith of this predestination, which is now being defended with new solicitude against these modern heretics – Augustine.
+Augustine stated, "And thus Christ's Church has never failed to hold the faith of this predestination, which is now being defended with new solicitude against these modern heretics."